-Information Retrieval is a key component in Visual Search and analysis approaches conducted at GRIS for over 10 years.
-In addition to textual documents that pose the most established data type in retrieval approaches, application examples at GRIS include the retrieval of 3D objects , time series data , or graph structures in large network data.
+Information Retrieval is a key component in and analysis approaches conducted at GRIS for over 10 years.
+In addition to textual documents that pose the most established data type in retrieval approaches, application examples at GRIS include the Visual Search , retrieval of 3D objects , or graph structures in large network data. time series data

-Information Visualization and Visual Analytics are two key competences at GRIS that support the visual search and interactive Information Retrieval process.
+and Information Visualization are two key competences at GRIS that support the visual search and interactive Information Retrieval process.
+Visual Analytics

 Exploratory search combines the two principles of search (in data) and exploration (of data).
 Data mining, machine learning, information visualization and visual analytics techniques can be employed to facilitate the design of exploratory search systems.

-Interactive Similarity Search is the principle to search for similarity measures that can be used, e.g., to conduct information retrieval tasks.
-In many cases, the User-Centered Design principle is applied at GRIS to find measures of similarity that reflect the notion of similarity of involved user groups.
+is the principle to search for similarity measures that can be used, e.g., to conduct information retrieval tasks.
+In many cases, the Interactive Similarity Search principle is applied at GRIS to find measures of similarity that reflect the notion of similarity of involved user groups.
+User-Centered Design

 Information Retrieval explained